Formal Program Analysis

 - Automated abstraction with a stress on predicate abstraction, Craig interpolants.

 - SAT solving, SMT solving.

-- Static analysis based on dataflow analysis.
+- Static analysis based on dataflow analysis, pointer analyses.

-- Constraint-based static analysis.
+- Constraint-based static analysis, type analysis.

 - Abstract interpretation.

 - Dynamic analysis on a formal basis, algorithms like FastTrack, dynamic partial-order reduction.